gfurri20/magistrale-vault/corsi/cybersecurity/lezioni/2023_12_06_privacy_threats_anonymization.md

 ## t-closeness
-Il modello t-closeness estende il modello l-diversity trattando distintamente i valori di un attributo tenendo conto della distribuzione dei valori dei dati per quell'attributo.
+Il modello t-closeness estende il modello $l$-diversity trattando distintamente i valori di un attributo tenendo conto della distribuzione dei valori dei dati per quell'attributo.

+An equivalence class is said to have _t_-closeness if the distance between the distribution of a sensitive attribute in this class and the distribution of the attribute in the whole table is no more than a threshold _t_.

+Una classe di equivalenza gode di t-closeness se la distanza tra la distribuzione di un attributo sensibile